"From the Founding of Jamestown through the American Revolution" OR "From the American Revolution through the American Civil War"

 HIS 218: From the American Revolution through the Civil War begins with Yorktown, and progresses to examine the devlopment of the new nation with visits to several presidential homes.
 The course advances into the antebellum era with a focus on the coming of the Civil War.
 This course culminates with visits to several Civil War battlefields and sites in and around Richmond.

 This immersive course will include a high degree of interaction with people actively engaged in researching and presenting the American past.
 There will be special talks and performances by interpreters, behind-the-scenes tours with curators and archaeologists, and conversations with historians and other scholars who are working in the field of American history in the seventeenth, eighteenth, and nineteenth centuries.

 Above all, there will be discussion, both formal and impromptu, about every aspect of the course.
 Participants in the Pre-Collegiate Program will be divided into seminars of no more than a dozen students, each seminar with its own instructor selected from advanced doctoral candidates and recent Ph.D.s in History and American Studies at the College of William and Mary.
 Students will have nightly readings to prepare for the next day's field trips and studies.
 Their afternoon seminars will meet for in-depth discussions of the readings and morning site visits.
-Professor James Whittenburg, Pullen Professor of History in the Lyon G. Tyler Department of History, College of William and Mary, heads the instructional staff and will be with the Pre-Collegiate students every day.
+Professor James Whittenburg, Pullen Professor of History in the Lyon G. Tyler Department of History, College of William and Mary, and Dr. David Corlett, NIAHD Assistant Director, head the instructional staff and will be with Pre-Collegiate students every day.